Zero-Tang/NoirVisor/src/svm_core/readme.md

 ### Nested Page Fault
 Nested Page Fault, usually abbreviated as `#NPF`, indicates that a wrong physical address is accessed.
 NoirVisor would not handle `#NPF` itself, but transfer the interception to the host.
 In addition, information like fetched instruction bytes, access information, etc., would be recorded.

+## Page Translation Callback
+NoirVisor does not keep GPA-to-HVA translation on track.
+Therefore, when NoirVisor has to operate the guest pages, there are no appropriate addresses for NoirVisor to get access.
+Note that this is only necessary for NoirVisor loaded as a Type-II hypervisor.
+Type-I hypervisor, nevertheless, can directly access the HPA after translating the GPA. <br>
+Situations that require NoirVisor to access guest pages include:

+- VMCBs for Nested Virtualization.
+- APIC Pages if there is no AVIC support.

+In `GIF=0` context, we cannot perform the mapping in that synchronization is infeasible here.
+Therefore, we must issue a VM-Entry to map the guest pages into host kernel pages. <br>
+The VM-Entry to subvert host for this purpose is called the Page-Translation Callback.

 ## APIC Virtualization
 APIC, acronym that stands for Advance Programmable Interrupt Controller, is a standard x86 component to utilize multi-core processing.
 Although Customizable VM does not necessarily need APIC to call other cores - hypercalls can be used instead - virtualization of APIC is favorable at best. <br>
 AMD-V supports a special feature called AVIC (Advanced Virtual Interrupt Controller) to accelerate APIC virtualization.
 NoirVisor may consult whether AVIC is supported. <br>